codio/knowledge/source/instructors/setupcourses/assignment-settings/prime-assignment-containers.rst

 The Start Time must be at least 4 hours in the future so Codio will have enough time to ensure that the containers are available and can be started at your specified time.

+You can update this setting for multiple assignments in bulk, check out :ref:`Batch Assignment Update <batch-assignment-update>`.

 We recommend priming for large assignments, like ones that contain node modules or extensive data sets, or for assignments that have 100+ students starting at the same time, like a large exam.
 Instructors can also prime smaller assignments with starter code files for thousands of students beginning simultaneously.